mariolaespinosa/mariolaespinosa.github.io/index.md

 ### About

-I am Associate Professor of History in the [Department of History at the University of Iowa](http://clas.uiowa.edu/history/) and [Associate Professor (Adjunct)](http://medicine.yale.edu/histmed/people/mariola_espinosa.profile) in the [Section of the History of Medicine at Yale University](http://medicine.yale.edu/histmed/).
+I am Associate Professor in the [Department of History at the University of Iowa](http://clas.uiowa.edu/history/) and [Associate Professor Adjunct](http://medicine.yale.edu/histmed/people/mariola_espinosa.profile) in the [Section of the History of Medicine at Yale University](http://medicine.yale.edu/histmed/).
 I am a historian of medicine and public health in the Caribbean and Latin America.
 My current research looks at medical understandings of fever in the French, British, Spanish, and U.S. Caribbean empires.<a id="research"></a>

 <br />